The Portugal Golden Visa is a residency by investment program aimed at non-EU/EEA citizens seeking permanent residency.

 Portugal is a member of the Schengen area and began using the Euro as its currency in 2002.
 While Portugal is shifting towards offering business-oriented services, a third of its economy remains in manufacturing.
 It is the world’s largest supplier of cork and enjoys the benefits of a strong tourism industry.

-A Portugal residency investment programme, also known as a ‘Golden Visa’, allows you to be a permanent resident of the beautiful Mediterranean country.
+The Portugal residency by investment programme allows you to be a permanent resident of this beautiful Mediterranean country.
 Here are some facts on the ‘land of Fado’ — Portugal’s renowned folk music known for its distinctive expressive nature.
 Also named as the world’s best place to retire.

 Portugal has a population of just over 10 million, over an area of 92,212 km².
 The European country has one of the highest life expectancy rates at 81 years old.